BAkinmarin/filmreview/README.md

 - [One Of Them Days Photo](https://m.media-amazon.com/images/M/MV5BYjdhZDVkZDYtNDdlMC00MzcyLTgyYzgtNWUzODk4YTE2YWQ4XkEyXkFqcGc@._V1_.jpg) used as blog photo for One Of Them Days film review.

 ### [Code](#code)
-- [Code Institute's Codestar Blog Walkthrough]() inspired the idea for this project and informed all steps in respect to setting and wiring up the database, coding with Django and Python, Bootstrap, setting up environment variables and serving static files.
+- [Code Institute's Codestar Blog Walkthrough](https://github.com/Code-Institute-Solutions/blog) Project created in line with course content and within portfolio project 4 scope.

 - [Ragas Imger's Stack Overflow Contribution](https://stackoverflow.com/questions/76558562/how-do-i-upload-a-picture-to-my-blog-using-the-django-administration) inspired the method used to render images directly through Django Administration.

 [Back to Top](#ux)

 ## Acknowledgements

+### Family
+Thankful to God for my sister, Boluwatife Akinmarin and friend, Rebecca Wilson-Kane - who both contributed immensely towards the write up of reviews used in this project, as well as supporting with user testing and feedback on flow and experience.

+### Spencer Barriball
+My mentor who provided me with loads of tips and tricks to speed up the development of this project.

+### Code Institute's Codestar Walkthrough Project
+Special thanks to Code Institute's Matt and Neil who both delivered the learning material applied in the development of this project.

 [Back to Top](#ux)